 Owen Segerstrom, Food Hub Co-manager and Education Coordinator, is a father, husband, farmer and lover of local food and watersheds.
 He lives on the east side of Surprise Valley and keeps busy developing, observing and nurturing his comprehensive family farm (pigs, ducks, goats, dairy cow, geese, two sons and two hoop houses for vegetable production).
 Owen believes locally-grown food and the education that surrounds it is fundamental to the vitality of a community.

-Jenny Kapp, Surprise Valley Saturday Market Manager, has a degree in biology from the University of South Florida and a background in conservation and restoration ecology.
+Jenny Kapp, Farmers Market Program Manager and Education Coordinator, has a degree in biology from the University of South Florida and a background in conservation and restoration ecology.
 Since her graduation, Jenny has had the opportunity to travel extensively throughout the United States following seasonal positions with the Federal Government, Universities and non-profits.
 Since moving to Surprise Valley three years ago she has had the delightful opportunity to become more involved in gardening and raising chickens with her family.

 Laurie Wayne is the founder and visionary of Modoc Harvest.
 She was the first Executive Director of the organization and continues to advise board members and staff with her extensive knowledge of local food systems.
 She was the founder of the Surprise Valley Grown Food Hub, has worked as the co-manager of the Surprise Valley Saturday Market, is a director on the Central Modoc Resource Conservation District, and was the curator for the Lexicon of Sustainability in Modoc County.
 She currently works for the High Desert Food and Farm Alliance in Bend, OR.